 Such a view of masculinity gives rise to a number of reasonable questions.
 Obviously, physical assault and stalking, forms of force, are reprehensible and criminal, but, under the view of toxic masculinity, can men ever interact with women, in or out of the workplace, without an inherent violation occurring?
 For example, some feminists treat a man's tendency to gaze at a beautiful woman, so-called ogling, as a sexual harassment violation.
 Given the inherent nature of men and women - you know, like in the real physical world - what exactly would be an ideal, or even permissible, interaction to these feminists?

-This got me thinking, somewhat humorously, of a post I wrote several years ago about a "beauty pageant" that took place in Saudi Arabia and its possible connection to western feminist's "ideal," as well as, perhaps, an explanation of the feminist's puzzling whitewash of Islam's barbaric treatment of women (see their enthusiastic support of Linda Sarsour).
+This got me thinking, somewhat humorously, of a post I wrote several years ago, Plato's Beauty Pageant, that took place in Saudi Arabia and its possible connection to western feminist's "ideal," as well as, perhaps, an explanation of the feminist's puzzling whitewash of Islam's barbaric treatment of women (see their enthusiastic support of Linda Sarsour).
 The article reported: